 - provide guided exploration to students as they discover the path to their academic goals

-- foster students’ independence and self-reliance as they learn to manage their academic careers
+- become their own best self advocates as they learn to manage their academic careers

 As a part of this course, students attend our Meet the Majors Fair as well as the many weekly programs offered through our What’s in a Major series where faculty and students from majors across the University speak about their classroom and co-op experiences.